NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Ghoran's Wrath.md

 You have such a strong connection to the natural world that you can inspire it to attack at those who threaten you.
-You can cast [[Spells/Nature's Reprisal|Nature's Reprisal]] once per hour as a primal innate spell.
+You can cast [[Nature's Reprisal|Nature's Reprisal]] once per hour as a primal innate spell.

 *Source: Pathfinder Lost Omens: Impossible Lands* *OGL*